3nLab/.github/profile/README.md

 ---

-We Make Fum, Beautiful and Convenient Creation of 3niverse.
+We Make Fun, Beautiful and Convenient Creation of 3niverse.